wasmCloud/wasmcloud.com/docs/hosts/lattice-protocols/rpc.md

 `wasmbus.rpc.{namespace}.{provider public key}.{provider link name}`

-For example, if the NATS message broker capability provider were loaded into a host using the `backend` link name on a lattice with a namespace prefix of `prod`, the subscription topic for the capability provider would be:
+For example, if the NATS message broker capability provider were loaded into a host using the `backend` link name on a `prod` lattice, the subscription topic for the capability provider would be:

 `wasmbus.rpc.prod.VADNMSIML2XGO2X4TPIONTIC55R2UUQGPPDZPAVSC2QD7E76CR77SPW7.backend`